Broken Tailbone (Coccyx) In Children: Causes, Symptoms, And Treatment

 Diagnosis Of Broken Tailbone In Children

 Your child’s doctor would perform an initial physical examination to determine the cause of tailbone pain.
-They would examine the entire vertebral column and the rectal area to determine the exact cause for the tailbone pain.
+They would examine the entire vertebral column and the rectal area to determine the exact cause of the tailbone pain.

 If your doctor suspects a broken tailbone, they may also recommend an X-ray to understand further if it is a dislocation or fracture of the tailbone.